Home » Weather Instruments: What Each One Measures and How They Work

 Cup Anemometer

 John Thomas Romney Robinson invented the four-cup anemometer in 1846.
 The three-cup design that became the modern standard was developed later in the 19th century.
-The first ultrasonic anemometer was developed in the 1950s for research purposes.
-Consumer ultrasonic anemometers appeared in home weather stations in the 2010s with the rise of stations like the WeatherFlow Tempest.
+The first ultrasonic anemometer was developed in the 1950s for research use.
+Consumer ultrasonic anemometers appeared in home weather stations in the 2010s with the WeatherFlow Tempest.

 Today